The role of small airways in asthma and COPD

 • total airflow resistance

-• more exacerbations (high vs low SAD scoring group)*
+• increased risk of symptoms and exacerbations (high vs low SAD scoring group)8

 • lower quality of life (QoL) and more frequent healthcare use (high vs low SAD score)

-The presence of SAD has been shown to be consistently highest in those with the highest severity of asthma.15
+The presence of SAD has been shown to be consistently highest in those with the highest severity of asthma.8

 Small airway disease in COPD

-COPD, or chronic obstructive pulmonary disease, is a collective term used for a number of respiratory conditions affecting different areas of the lungs – including emphysema and bronchitis.18 Long-term smoking or long-term exposure to cigarette smoke is the most common cause of COPD, but exposure to other harmful substances can also cause it.1,18
+COPD, or chronic obstructive pulmonary disease, is a collective term used for several respiratory conditions affecting the lungs – including emphysema and bronchitis.18

-Damage to the cilia in the bronchus is a feature of COPD – this affects the normal clearing of mucus and external substances from the airways; meaning more gets through to lower parts of the lungs.14,19 Additionally, the anatomy and function of the small airways in slowing the airflow may mean they are exposed to any harmful particles for longer periods than larger airways.1
+Damage to the cilia in the bronchus is a feature of COPD – this affects the normal clearing of mucus and external substances from the airways; meaning more gets through to lower parts of the lungs.5,19 Additionally, the anatomy and function of the small airways in slowing the airflow may mean they are exposed to any harmful particles for longer periods than larger airways.4

-SAD has been an established as a key contributor to airway resistance in COPD for over 50 years.1,14 Evidence for SAD in COPD has been validated in physiological, imaging and histopathological studies.1
+Small airways disease has been an established as a key contributor to airway resistance in COPD for over 50 years.4-5 Evidence for SAD in COPD has been validated in physiological, imaging and histopathological studies.4

-• lung hyperinflation (i.e. larger-than-normal lungs, as a result of trapped air)
+• Lung hyperinflation, at rest and during exercise (i.e. larger-than-normal lungs, as a result of trapped air)

 The cycle of the pathophysiological changes in SAD